Brian White | April 24, 2020 | Texas Laws

 NOTE: We only handle cases involving accidents and injuries.
 This article is for informational purposes only.
 Information found in the article does not constitute as formal legal advice and does not create an attorney/client relationship.
 We cannot help you beyond the information provided below if you have been summoned for jury duty.

 If you don’t think anything can happen to you for missing jury duty, you need to think again.

 Granted, few people get excited about receiving the mailed summons to serve on a jury.
 However, there are stiff consequences if you don’t show up for duty.

 Potential penalties for missing jury duty include fines and even jail time, depending on what type of jury you’ve been asked to join.

-What Happens if You Skip Jury Duty?
+What Happens if You Miss Jury Duty in Texas?

 It’s important to remember that your summons for jury duty is not a request.
 It’s a direct order from the court.
 Regardless of the type of case (car accident, dog bite, wrongful death, etc.) jurors like you are essential to maintaining the rights and liberties made possible through our legal system.